Synthird/trigonometric-reciprocal-identities/README.md

 # Trigonometric reciprocal identities

-Trigonometric reciprocal identity methods or functions that return radians.
+Trigonometric reciprocal identity methods and functions that return radians.

 ## Available languages

-These methods are currently available in:
+These methods and functions are currently available in:

 - [Java](java)
 - [JavaScript](javascript)